-Equity-settled transactions: The cost of equity-settled

-transactions is determined by the fair value at the date

-when the grant is made using an appropriate valuation
+Equity-settled transactions: The cost of equity-settled transactions is determined by the fair value at the date when the grant is made using an appropriate valuation model.

-That cost is recognised, together with a corresponding

-increase in share-based payment reserves in equity,

-over the period in which the service conditions are

-fulfilled in employee benefits expense.
-The cumulative

-expense recognised for equity-settled transactions

-at each reporting date until the vesting date reflects

-the extent to which the vesting period has expired

-and Group's best estimate of the number of equity

-instruments that will ultimately vest.
-The expense or credit in the Consolidated Statement of profit and loss for a period represents the movement in cumulative expense recognised as at the beginning and end of that period and is recognised in employee benefits ultimately vest because service conditions have not been met.
+That cost is recognised, together with a corresponding increase in share-based payment reserves in equity, over the period in which the service conditions are fulfilled in employee benefits expense.
+The cumulative expense recognised for equity-settled transactions at each reporting date until the vesting date reflects the extent to which the vesting period has expired and Group's best estimate of the number of equity instruments that will ultimately vest.
+The expense or credit in the Consolidated Statement of profit and loss for a period represents the movement in cumulative expense recognised as at the beginning and end of that period and is recognised in employee benefits expense.

+No expense is recognised for awards that do not ultimately vest because service conditions have not been met.
 When the terms of an equity-settled award are modified, the minimum expense recognised is the grant date fair value of the unmodified award, provided the original vesting terms of the award are met.
 An additional expense, measured as at the date of modification, is recognised for any modification that increases the total fair value of the share-based payment transaction, or is otherwise beneficial to the employee.
-Where an award is cancelled by the entity or by the counterparty, any remaining element of the fair value of the award is expensed immediately as additional share dilution in the computation of
+Where an award is cancelled by the entity or by the counterparty, any remaining element of the fair value of the award is expensed immediately through profit or loss.